xiaoshihou514/api-cookbook/fact_checker_cli/README.md

 Here’s a command you can copy and run immediately after setup:

-# Make sure your API key is set up as described above, then run:
 ./fact_checker.py -t "The Earth is flat and NASA is hiding the truth."

 This will analyze the claim, research it using Perplexity’s Sonar API, and return a detailed fact check with ratings, explanations, and sources.